Okemos Dog Bite Attorneys

 - Contact a personal injury attorney.

-Our Michigan dog bite attorneys at White Law PLLC will help you pursue compensation for all injuries and damages, including medical expenses and pain and suffering.
-Contact White Law PLLC to start building your case today.
+Contact to Michigan dog bite attorneys at White Law PLLC to help you pursue compensation for all injuries and damages, including medical expenses and pain and suffering.

 Serving Clients Throughout Michigan & Nationwide